RocketDerp/April14_2025/Grim_Blunt/Society_of_grading_and_ranking_turds.md

 Why is Jen Senko, the baby boomer who stood up, not a household name since March 2016 when her film went into wide release?

 Because social media users won't keep repeating what is serious and important about social media itself / Fox News media itself.

+&nbsp;

+&nbsp;

+>  writing comments on reddit that won’t change anything?

+Reddit comments are filtered and silently removed.

+>  writing comments on reddit that won’t change anything?

+Reddit comments could change everything if people would get on the same page and repeat authors instead of making reaction comments to every tree and recognize the entire forest.

+1. Quote writings from  Peter Pomerantsev

+2. Quote cult deprogramming books, the public library is full of them

+3. Quote Christopher Wylie's two books from 2019 which are before Project 2025 was ever created, which are titled "Plot to break"

+Stand up for actually rescuing ourselves form the intellectual warfare situation instead of taste-testing each Donald Trump and MAGA turd and grading the flavor of the shit.